rob10campbell/PRoPS-colloids_setup/01-MacOS-Setup.md

 * To stop editing a file, press "esc" to return to the default mode
 * The command ":q" will quit a file that has not been edited
 * The command ":q!" will quit a file that has been edited WITHOUT saving changes
-* The command ":wq" will save and quite a file that has been edited
+* The command ":wq" will save and quit a file that has been edited
 <br>

 ## Cmake